 If you'd like to be notified of any new recipes, why not subscribe to my newsletter?
 As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Of course, you don't need to use a slow cooker - you can cook this dish in the oven instead.

 Follow the recipe, but instead of putting the meat and vegetables into a slow-cooker, layer them in a large casserole (with a tightly-fitting lid) instead.

 Place the casserole in the oven and leave it on a medium heat (180C / 355F) for two and a half hours until the lamb is tender.

-Take a look half-way the cooking process and top up with extra stock if it seems to be drying out.
+Take a look halfway through the cooking process and top up with extra stock if it seems to be drying out.